a-rich/DJ-Tools/README.md

 # Contribution
 If you wish to contribute to `DJ Tools`, please follow these development rules:
 1. Only release branches (`major: 3.0.0`, `minor: 2.1.0`, `patch: 2.0.5`) can be made off of `main`
-2. Minor version release branches will be created and released quarterly (the 1st of January, April, July, and October)
+2. New features are added to the next minor release branch which will be created and released quarterly (the 1st of January, April, July, and October)
-3. Non-release (feature or bugfix) branches must have a concise name for the feature or bugfix specifically targeted by that branch
+3. Bug fixes are added to the next patch release branch which will be created whenever the last is published to PyPI
-4. Bug fixes go in patch release branches
+3. Non-release (feature or bugfix) branches must have a concise name for the feature or bugfix specifically targeted by that branch (e.g. `xml-track-randomization`)
-5. New features and functionality changes go in minor release branches
+4. All development work must be done on an unshared branch made off of the appropriate feature or bugfix branch (e.g. `alex_xml-track-randomization`)
-6. Rebase the release branch from your development branch before merging (squash, fixup, reword, etc.)
+5. All development branches must rebase their changes on top of the respective feature / bugfix branch before merging (squash, fixup, reword, etc. as needed to ensure a clean commit history)
-7. Notify me when you are ready for a beta release of a patch or minor release branch
+6. Notify me when you are ready for the next beta release

 # Basic Information
 If you are an advanced Rekordbox user, then the following section is likely not for you.
 If you are not an advanced Rekordbox user, or are interested in the workflow patterns that accompany this library, read on!